pachyderm/docs-content/2.3.x/getting-started/wsl-deploy.md

 ## Enable Hyper-V

-You need to install Hyper-V on your host Windows machine so that Minikube can use it to create a virtual machine on which your Pachyderm containerized cluster will run.
+You need to install Hyper-V on your host Windows machine so that Minikube can use it to create a virtual machine on which your {{%productName%}} containerized cluster will run.
 You also need to adjust the amount of CPU and memory allocated to Hyper-V so that your Minikube machines do not crash with an out-of-memory error.